FawzyBashandy/Embedded-System-Diploma/Unit9_Timer_ADC/Timer/ReadMe.md

 ## Overview

 This project provides a driver for the Timer0 module of the ATmega32 microcontroller.
-It includes an example demonstrating how to initialize the timer, configure it for compare match mode, and handle interrupts.
+The example included demonstrates how to initialize the timer, configure it for compare match mode, and handle interrupts to increment a 7-segment display every second.
+Additionally, it toggles the PB3 pin to ensure the timing is correct.

 ## Features